rcbops/rpc-openstack/CONTRIBUTING.md

 * All gate tests must have passed.
 * There must be at least 2 members of the rcbops engineering team review and give the PR a +1 approval using the review guidelines above.
+ * Use GitHub's [pull request reviews](https://help.github.com/articles/about-pull-request-reviews/) function so that your comments are collated into a single review.
  * If a patch is being backported, the person doing the backport cannot vote on it, but the original author of the patch can.
 * The second +1 reviewer should merge the patch.